 Upon graduation I worked in campus ministry at Harvard for three years.
-Then I came home to Houston to work at Second Baptist, which prepared me for the unique experience of serving pastors of large churches.
+Then I came home to Houston to work at Second Baptist, which prepared me for the unique experiences of serving large church pastors.

-Sometimes people ask me why I do this.
-My answer: “It’s the phone calls and emails--sometimes emotional emails-- from pastors thanking me for what Docent has enabled them to do.”
-What is that exactly?
-They tell me that Docent helps them keep their sanity, have more time with their families, have better resources and information at their fingertips, and have an ally in creatively bearing some of the pressure.
+Sometimes people ask me, “Why do you do this?”
+My answer- it’s the phone calls and emails--sometimes emotional emails-- from pastors thanking me for what Docent has enabled them to do.
+What is that?
+They tell me that Docent helps them keep their sanity, have more time with their families, have better resources and information at their fingertips, and have an ally in the creatively bearing some of the pressure.